viniciuskegler/viniciuskegler/README.md

 ### Hi, I’m Vinícius Kegler!

 - 💼 Junior Software Developer
-- 📚 Anhanguera Educational - System Analysis and Development
+- 📚 Graduated in System Analysis and Development

 I recently graduated in System Analysis and Development I am a junior developer working with Java, Angular, SQL and Android.